Dosage Form: injection, solution

 Hemodialysis does not accelerate furosemide elimination.

-Parenteral therapy with Furosemide Injection should be used only in patients unable to take oral medication or in emergency situations and should be replaced with oral therapy as soon as practical.
+Parenteral therapy with Furosemide Injection,USP should be used only in patients unable to take oral medication or in emergency situations and should be replaced with oral therapy as soon as practical.

 Therapy should be individualized according to patient response to gain maximal therapeutic response and to determine the minimal dose needed to maintain that response.
 Close medical supervision is necessary.

-The usual initial dose of furosemide is 40 mg injected slowly IV (over one to two minutes).
-If a satisfactory response does not occur within one hour, the dose may be increased to 80 mg injected slowly IV (over one to two minutes).
+The usual initial dose of furosemide is 40 mg injected slowly intravenously (over 1 to 2 minutes).
+If a satisfactory response does not occur within 1 hour, the dose may be increased to 80 mg injected slowly intravenously (over 1 to 2 minutes).

 If necessary, additional therapy (e.g., digitalis, oxygen) may be administered concomitantly.